Stan Getz: Early life

 Stan Getz was born Stanley Gayetski on February 2, 1927, at St. Vincent's Hospital in Philadelphia, Pennsylvania, United States.
-Getz's father Alexander ("Al") was born in Mile End, London, in 1904, while his mother Goldie (née Yampolsky) was born in Philadelphia in 1907.
+Getz's father, Alexander ("Al"), was born in Mile End, London, in 1904; his mother, Goldie (' Yampolsky), was born in Philadelphia in 1907.
 His paternal grandparents Harris and Beckie Gayetski were originally from Kyiv, Ukraine, but had emigrated to escape the anti-Jewish pogroms to Whitechapel, in the East End of London.
-While in England they owned the Harris Tailor Shop at 52 Oxford Street for more than 13 years.
+While in England, they owned the Harris Tailor Shop at 52 Oxford Street for more than 13 years.
 In 1914, Harris and Beckie emigrated to the United States with their three sons Al, Phil, and Ben, following several siblings that had recently emigrated there.
-Getz's original family name, "Gayetski", was changed to Getz upon arrival in America.
+Getz's original family name, Gayetski, was changed to Getz upon arrival in America.

-The Getz family first settled in Philadelphia, but during the Great Depression the family moved to New York City, seeking better employment opportunities.
-Getz worked hard in school, receiving straight A's, and finished sixth grade close to the top of his class.
-Getz's major interest was in musical instruments and he played a number of them including the harmonica that he acquired at the age of twelve, before his father bought him his first saxophone, a $35 alto saxophone, when he was thirteen.
-He moved on quickly to play all other saxophones, as well as the clarinet, but fell in love with the sound of the tenor saxophone, and began practicing eight hours a day while studying with Bill Shiner, a well-known saxophone teacher in the Bronx.
+The Getz family initially settled in Philadelphia but moved to New York City during the Great Depression, seeking better employment opportunities.
+Getz worked diligently in school, achieving straight A's and finishing sixth grade near the top of his class.
+His main passion was musical instruments.
+He began playing various instruments, starting with a harmonica he received at the age of twelve.
+When he turned thirteen, his father bought him his first saxophone, a $35 alto saxophone.
+He quickly progressed to playing all types of saxophones and the clarinet.
+Still, he developed a passion for the tenor saxophone and began practicing for eight hours a day while studying with Bill Shiner, a well-known saxophone teacher in the Bronx.
 According to Getz, he only had about six months of lessons and never studied music theory or harmony.

 Getz attended James Monroe High School in the Bronx.
-In 1941, he was accepted into the All-City High School Orchestra of New York City.
-This gave him a chance to receive private, free tutoring from the New York Philharmonic's Simon Kovar, a bassoon player.
-He also continued playing the saxophone at dances and bar mitzvahs.
-He eventually dropped out of school in order to pursue his musical career but was later sent back to the classroom by the school system's truancy officers.
+In 1941, he was accepted into the All-City High School Orchestra of New York City, which provided him with the opportunity to receive private, free tutoring from Simon Kovar, a bassoon player with the New York Philharmonic.
+During this time, he also played the saxophone at dances and bar mitzvahs.
+He eventually dropped out of school to pursue his musical career but was later sent back to the classroom by truancy officers of the school system.